satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 So we need to do the following:

 1. Validate the data when it comes into the server
-2. Sanitize them at the moment of issuing to the client
+2. Sanitize the data at the moment of issuing to the client
-3. configure a **Content-Security** policy to prevent malicious scripts from being executed by limiting script sources with the use of directives.
+3. Configure a **Content-Security** policy to prevent malicious scripts from being executed by limiting script sources with the use of directives

-All of this is handled by [Netryx Armor](https://github.com/OWASP/www-project-netryx/tree/main).
+All of this is handled by [OWASP Netryx Armor](https://github.com/OWASP/www-project-netryx/tree/main).

 Validation: